Online Master of Science in Clinical Informatics & Patient-Centered Technologies MS Program

 - Management of Care Systems

-For additional information about the CIPCT Program, including curriculum, tuition, and application requirements and procedures, please visit the CIPCT website.
-For questions regarding the program, please contact the CIPCT program office directly at email@example.com or 866-931-1687.
+For additional information about the CIPCT program, including curriculum, tuition, and application requirements and procedures, please visit the CIPCT website.
+For questions regarding the program, please contact the CIPCT program office or call 866-931-1687.
 The MS degree and application requirements and instructions on the BHI website apply only to our research MS program.